Table of Contents

 Abstract – The battle of good vs evil

 The subtle-battle of good vs evil has been waged periodically since earliest times.
-It is once again being fought in the subtle-world during the years 1999-2012.
-After this the intensity of the subtle-battle will plateau and then reduce gradually after 2012-13.
-A battle on Earth will then ensue from 2013 to 2018.
+It is once again being fought in the subtle-world during the years 1999-2023.
+A battle on Earth will then ensue from 2015 to 2018.
 Thereafter, the world will undergo a period of flux to recover from the battle on Earth and will then prepare for a new era.
 This new era will be known as the Divine Kingdom and with it humanity will experience a thousand years of peace and Righteousness (Dharma).
 The times we live in are very significant as the ramifications of this battle will be felt by the entire universe.
 However the current times are also highly conducive for spiritual practice to attain God-realisation (the highest spiritual state).

 Note: To understand this article, it is necessary to read the article on the three subtle basic components of Sattva, Raja and Tama, the fabric that all of creation is made up of.
 From now on throughout this article, we will refer to these components and their adjectives as sāttvik, rājasik and tāmasik.
 For example, when we refer to a man as a sattvik person, it means that he has a higher proportion of the Sattva component in him and is spiritually purer.